loopbackio/loopback-next/packages/rest-crud/README.md

 ### Creating a CRUD Controller

-Here is how you would use `defineCrudRestController` for exposing the CRUD endpoints of an existing model with a respository.
+Here is how you would use `defineCrudRestController` for exposing the CRUD endpoints of an existing model with a repository.

 1. Create a REST CRUD controller class for your model.